THE RAMPANT LIONS PRESS:

 (Although the book states the publication year as 2013, I don’t think it was actually published until early 2014.
 The deluxe copies were definitely not published until early 2014.)

 The book was designed by Sebastian Carter, typeset by Charles Hall, and printed by Sheridan Books, Inc. The letterpress contents of the portfolio that accompany the specials were designed and printed by Will and Sebastian Carter.

 Published in an unlimited standard edition by Oak Knoll Press, New Castle, Delaware, US, and 40 deluxe specials and 10 extra deluxe specials by Sebastian Carter, Cambridge, UK.

 I’d first got wind of this book a few years ago when I received a Rampant Lions Press stocklist from Sebastian Carter that mentioned a bibliography as ‘work in progress’.
 Although there were no concrete details of the publication, there was mention of there being two intended states of special copies with portfolios.
 There were to be forty de luxe copies with a portfolio of Rampant Lions Press material, and ten extra de luxe copies in which the portfolio would contain an additional selection of rare treats for avid collectors like myself.
-Well, me being me, seconds passed before I was on the phone to Sebastian to put my name down for a copy of the extra de luxe edition!
+Well, me being me, seconds passed before I was on the phone to Carter to put my name down for a copy of the extra de luxe edition!
 I was extremely fortunate that they’d not already been earmarked.
 All I had to do now was wait three or four years for completion and publication.